-The amount analysed above represents the current balance of live loans before provision and includes £9,870.0m (2016: £9,657.5m) of first mortgage assets and £494.9m (2016: £535.3m) of second charge mortgage loans.
+The amount analysed above represents the current balance of live loans before provision and includes £10,345.8m (2017: £9,870.0m) of first mortgage assets and £418.4m (2017: £494.9m) of second charge mortgage loans.
 The reconciliation of these amounts to the carrying values is shown in the aged analysis later in this section.

-The majority of the Group's lending, excluding asset finance, is to consumers.
+The majority of the Group's lending, excluding asset finance, development finance and structured lending, is to consumers.

 The broad industrial sectors to which the Group's asset finance business, acquired in 2016, has credit exposure are set out below.
-All of the activities take place in the $\mathsf{UK}$ .
+All of the activities take place in the UK.
+All amounts disclosed are pre risk weighting.
+These balances are shown above as asset finance loans, factoring and discounting balances, profession finance and other commercial loans.